SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 Point water features (waterfalls, lock gates) are displayed with a name.

+Sluice gates, weirs and floating barriers and all shown with names.

 ## Quality Control

 Objects with a fixme tag have "[fix]" appended to the name.